qilin-editor/qilin-app/README.md

 | `eslint`      | Fixes ESLinter errors                             |
 | `stylelint`   | Fixes StyleLint errors                             |
 | `nw`          | Opens Qilin application                           |

-### Installation

-There are two ways to install Qilin.
-Please, refer to [INSTALL.md](INSTALL.md) file for more instructions.
-If you wonder how to use Qilin or have any other questions - check our [Wiki](https://github.com/qilin-editor/qilin-app/wiki).

 <div align="center">
   <h2>Screenshots</h2>